Gavin Lambert

-Gavin Lambert (23 July 1924 - 17 July 2005) was a British-born screenwriter, novelist and biographer who lived for part of his life in Hollywood.
-His writing was mainly fiction and nonfiction about the film industry.
+Gavin Lambert (23 July 1924 - 17 July 2005) was an English and American screenwriter, film critic, novelist, and biographer.
+Described as "an incisive observer of life in Hollywood," his writing was mainly fiction and nonfiction about the film industry, particularly from a queer perspective.
+Early in his career, he was an editor for the influential journals Sequence and Sight and Sound, and a critic for The Sunday Times and The Guardian.

+Lambert's screenwriting work earned him two Academy Award nominations for Best Adapted Screenplay, for Sons and Lovers (1960) and I Never Promised You a Rose Garden (1977).

-Personal life
+Early life and writing

 Lambert was educated at Cheltenham College and Magdalen College, Oxford, where one of his professors was C. S. Lewis.
 At Oxford, he befriended Penelope Houston and filmmakers Karel Reisz and Lindsay Anderson, and they founded a short-lived but influential journal, Sequence, which was originally edited by Houston.
 The magazine, which lasted for only 15 issues, moved to London after the fifth issue, and Lambert and Anderson took over as co-editors.
 Lambert eventually left Oxford without obtaining a degree.

 From 1949 to 1956 he edited the journal Sight and Sound, again with Anderson as a regular contributor.
 At about the same time Lambert was deeply involved in Britain's Free Cinema movement which called for more social realism in contemporary movies.
 He also wrote film criticism for The Sunday Times and The Guardian.
-In late 1955, he moved to Hollywood, California, to work as a personal assistant to director Nicholas Ray and worked on the script (uncredited) for Ray's Bigger Than Life (1956).
-Later, he co-wrote the screenplay for Ray's film Bitter Victory (1957).
-According to the critic David Robinson, Lambert was Ray's lover for a time.